lolitemaultes/m3u8me/README.md

 ## 🐛 Known Issues

 1. **Segment Merging**:
-   - M3U8 URLs are currently unretreivable from the search page.
+   - Some stream downloads can be choppy at the moment.
    - TS and MKV files have not been tested and may be problematic.

 2. **Limited Features**: